christian-cleberg/hare-projects/README.md

-# hare-test
+# hare-projects

 A simple repository used solely for my own testing of the Hare language.
 Nothing of importance here.